 13. Ego: is what I consider to be one of the major negative influences on self-awareness, growth and genuine leadership.
 We see this in our politicians and the decisions that leaders make across industry.
 Sometimes even when it is known and proven to be a wrong decision, ego and its relationship to integrity and fear continue to drive the momentum of a wrong choice.
 As leaders, it is most often about others.
 Ego always makes it about the individual.

 It is not just entry level and more junior employees who feel this pain.
-A report recently referenced on the InsideHR website notes that the issue is as apparent within leadership ranks also.
+A report on the InsideHR website notes that the issue is as relevant within leadership ranks also.

 There are worryingly low engagement levels of Australia’s workers across different industries…which found that those earning between $70,000 to $150,000 are the least engaged in their work, suggesting that middle management as a collective are disengaged.